W-Dominic/W-Dominic/README.md

 -->

 ## About Me
-- ⚡ I will be joining Jump Trading as a full-time Tech Ops Engineer
+- ⚡ I will be joining Jump Trading as a Linux Engineer
-- 🌱 I’m persuing a Bachelors of Science in Cybersecurity with a minor in Computer Science at Stevens Institute of Technology
+- 🌱 I graduated with a Bachelors of Science in Cybersecurity with a minor in Computer Science from Stevens Institute of Technology
 - 👨‍💻 I enjoy Systems Programming, Backend Development, Concurrent Programming and Linux
 - 🦀 I like to develop in Rust and Go